NSO-developer/NSO-developer/README.md

-# The NSO Developer organization on GitHub
+# The NSO Developer space on GitHub

-We have created a public organization on GitHub to ensure we have one common place to share code for all of us working with NSO.
+We have created a public space on GitHub to ensure we have one common place to share code for all of us working with NSO.

-Since the NSO Developer organization is a public GitHub everyone can fork and read the uploaded code.
+Since the NSO Developer space is a public GitHub everyone can fork and read the uploaded code.
 By using a pull request everyone can also contribute to existing projects.

 If you want to contribute with a new project, please read the instructions below.

 ## Licenses
-All material on the NSO Developer organization on GitHub is under the [Apache 2.0 license](https://github.com/NSO-developer/NSO-developer/blob/master/LICENSE).
+All material on the NSO Developer space on GitHub is under the [Apache 2.0 license](https://github.com/NSO-developer/NSO-developer/blob/master/LICENSE).
 The license is used to ensure a balance between open contribution and allowing you to use the software as you like to.

 The license tells you what rights you have that are provided by the copyright holder.
 It is important that the contributor fully understands what rights they are